 Fly fishing in Iceland

-Hofsá is fishable for approximately 30 kilometres and is only fished with seven rods so there is plenty of space.
+Hofsá is fishable for approximately 30km and is only fished with seven rods so there is plenty of space.
 There are 80 marked pools and one rod fishes each beat.
-The river has very dependable water levels like most of the rivers on the east coast.
-That can be a huge difference in dry summers.
+Like most rivers on the east coast, Hofsá has very dependable water levels and this can make a huge difference in dry summers.

-Hofsá is one of the best multi sea winter fish in Iceland and average weight is excellent.
-Conservation practices have been so will implemented that there is a huge proportion of returning multi sea winter fish.
-Hofsa is a strict fly only and catch and release river.
+Hofsá is one of the best multi-sea winter fish rivers in Iceland and average weight is excellent.
+Conservation practices have been so well implemented that there is a huge proportion of returning multi- sea winter fish.
+Hofsá is a strict fly only and catch and release river.
 It is one of the Icelandic elite rivers and so consumes its visitors that they wish to return every year.

-For many years the Hofsá has been a river enjoyed by royals, lords and dignitaries from across the world.
-The average catch on Hofsá since 1974 is over 1,100 salmons but the last five years there has been a steady increase with the average of 1,374 fish.
+For many years Hofsá has been a river enjoyed by royals, lords and dignitaries from across the world.
+The average catch on Hofsá since 1974 is over 1,100 salmon but the last five years there has been a steady increase with the average of 1,374 fish.

-“I caught my best salmon in Iceland of nearly 20 lbs on a size 16 hitched red Francis on a single handed rod.
+“I caught my best salmon in Iceland of nearly 20lb on a size 16 hitched red Francis on a single handed rod.
 The crowning achievement for me!”
 N.M., Hampshire

 a classic Icelandic fishing lodge

 Arhvammur Lodge on the banks of the Hofsá is a classic Icelandic fishing lodge.
-The architecture appears functional, but inside you will discover comfortable lounges, a dining room with a spectacular panoramic view of the valley, en-suite rooms and a heated wader room that blows warm air into each pair of waders.
+The architecture appears functional, but inside you will discover comfortable lounges, a dining room with a spectacular panoramic view of the valley, en-suite rooms and a heated wader room.